 - Make ketchup.

 - Make old-fashioned drinks called “shrubs” and “switchel.”
-Along with a HUGE amount of varying information in the nearly 1,000-page volume, The Encyclopedia of Country Living has a few different recipes for shrubs and switchel, which all use homemade vinegar.
+Along with a huge amount of varying information in the nearly 1,000-page volume, The Encyclopedia of Country Living has a few different recipes for shrubs and switchel, which all use homemade vinegar.
 You can serve it warm in winter or cool in summer for a fizzy, refreshing drink.

-- Make the herbal remedy “fire cider” for a cold or flu, or give an energizing boost when added as a flavoring to vegetables, salad dressings, or steamed grains.
-Check out the book Herbal Recipes for Vibrant Health for more recipes that use homemade vinegar.
+- Make the herbal remedy “fire cider” for a cold or flu.
+You can also give an energizing boost when you add vinegar as a flavoring to vegetables, salad dressings, or steamed grains.

 Instructions for Making Apple Scrap Vinegar